mesosphere/marathon/docs/docs/configure-task-handling.md

 You can use `unreachableInactiveAfter` and `unreachableExpungeAfter` in conjunction with one another.
 For example, if you configure `unreachableInactiveAfter = 60` and `unreachableExpungeAfter = 120`, a task instance will be expunged if it has been unreachable for more than 120 seconds and a second instance will be started if it has been unreachable for more than 60 seconds.

 # Kill Selection
-You call also define a kill selection to declaring whether Marathon kills the youngest or oldest tasks first when rescaling or otherwise killing multiple tasks.
+You call also define a kill selection to declare whether Marathon kills the youngest or oldest tasks first when rescaling or otherwise killing multiple tasks.
 The default value for this parameter is `YoungestFirst`.
 You can also specify `OldestFirst`.

 Add the `killSelection` parameter to your app definition, or to the `PodSchedulingPolicy` parameter of your pod definition.